-Self-Care for Kids: 5 Ways to Boost Wellness
+Self-Care for Kiddos: 5 Ways to Boost Wellness

 Beyond self-care for “Big People,” what about kids?
 How can we provide the “Little People” in our lives with a solid self-care foundation?
 How can we nurture mindful attention to their body-mind needs?